forseti-security/forseti-security/google/cloud/security/README.md

 ```sh
 $ python setup.py install
 ```

+#### Create a new project for Forseti Security

+Create a new GCP project in the [Cloud Console](https://console.cloud.google.com) and set up billing.

+**Note**: Forseti Security depends on having a GCP organization set up.
+Take note of your organization ID, either by looking it up in your Cloud Console IAM settings or asking your Organization Admin.
+You will need to use it as a flag value when running the individual tools.

 #### Create a Service Account
 In general, it's highly recommended to create a separate project that contains your service accounts and limited editors/owners.
 You can then use those service accounts in other projects.
 For more information, refer to some [best practices](https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances#best_practices) for service accounts.